 State Highway 65 became authorized in 1934 and 1935.

 The Rural Electric Association came through in 1938 to make a tremendous improvement as all the buildings and homes were now electrified.

 By 1940, State Highway 65 was paved which brought more businesses and more customers.

 On January 1, 1951, the Community Athletic Association of Soderville, Minnesota was organized and shares sold at $10.00 per share.
 This money was used to prepare a new field, which is still in use today (Soderville Ballfield is located on Crosstown Blvd., east of Highway 65).
-In the 1940s and 1950s the Sunday morning games were the social event of the week.
-Tickets for $.25 - $.50 were sold, there was a refreshment stand and fans cheered.
-The headlines read “Soderville Wins State B Title” on the sports page of the September 16, 1951 St. Paul Sunday Pioneer Press.
+In the 1940s and 1950s, the Sunday morning games were the social event of the week.
+Tickets sold for $.25 - $.50, there was a refreshment stand, and fans cheered.
+The headlines read, “Soderville Wins State B Title” on the sports page of the September 16, 1951, St. Paul Sunday Pioneer Press.

 A Planning and Zoning Commission was established in 1951 to assure orderly growth and development within the City.
 Building permits were also required for the first time in that same year.